athackst/athackst.github.io/_articles/aws-deepracer-2-software.md

 Don't forget to add the `11311` for the port the `rosmaster` host is listening to!

-Once the ROS master has been set, you can do things like list, echo, and publish to topics to control your DeepRacer.
+Once the ROS master is set, you can do things like list, echo, and publish to topics to control your DeepRacer.

 ```bash
 root@x1-carbon:/$ rostopic list